margaretmf/margaretmf.github.io/readinglist.md

 * Unwhite: Appalachia, Race, and Film
 * Hillbilly: A Cultural History of an American Icon
 * The Annotated African American Folktales (The Annotated Books) by Henry Louis Gates Jr.
-* Trail of Tears: The Rise and Fall of the Cherokee Nation by John Ehle
-* The 1619 Project: A CritiqueThe 1619 Project: A Critique by Phillip W. Magness
+* The 1619 Project: A Critique of The 1619 Project: A Critique by Phillip W. Magness
 * Spiritual Care in Everyday Nursing Practice: A New Approach by Janice Clarke
 * Songs from Shakespeare's Plays and Popular Songs of Shakespeare's Time by Tom Kines
 * Shakespeare and Popular Music by Adam Hansen